The Radial Masa in a Free Group Factor is Maximal Injective: Asymptotic Orthogonality and Maximal Injectivity

-With the notation of the previous lemma, if we in addition assume that $A$ is a singular masa with the asymptotic orthogonality property and $B$ is a masa which is maximal injective, we can then deduce the maximal injectivity of $A\ \vnotimes\ B$ in $M\ \vnotimes\ N$ as follows.
+With the notation of the previous lemma, if we additionally assume that $A$ is a singular masa with the asymptotic orthogonality property and $B$ is a masa which is maximal injective, we can then deduce the maximal injectivity of $A\ \vnotimes\ B$ in $M\ \vnotimes\ N$ as follows.
 Suppose $L$ is an injective von Neumann algebra between $A\ \vnotimes\ B$ and $M\ \vnotimes\ N$.
 By Lemma \ref{MaxInjective.Main}, $L$ is a finite type $\mathrm{I}$ von Neumann algebra.
-Since $B$ is singular in $M$ (by virtue of being maximal injective, see \cite[Lemma 3.6]{Ozawa.OneCartan} for example), $A\ \vnotimes\ B$ is singular in $M\ \vnotimes\ N$ by \cite[Corollary 2.4]{Saw.StrongSing}.
+Since $B$ is singular in $M$, $A\ \vnotimes\ B$ is singular in $M\ \vnotimes\ N$ by \cite[Corollary 2.4]{Saw.StrongSing}.
 On the other hand, every masa in a finite type $\mathrm{I}$ von Neumann algebra is regular by \cite{Kadison.DiagMatrices} (see also \cite[Lemma 2.3]{Shen.MaxInjective}).
 Ergo $L=A\ \vnotimes\ B$.